ArtHitParade

 Fabergé is an entrepreneur who knows how to satisfy the richest customers around the world, eager to find the most sumptuous gifts for their wives.
 Two non-imperial variants from the cockerel egg are known, one made in 1902 for the French branch of the Rothschild family, the other in 1904 for a Russian nobleman.

 The Rothschild egg was an engagement gift by Béatrice de Rothschild to Germaine Halphen who will become her sister-in-law in 1905.
 Stayed with that family, it surfaced in a sale by Christie's on November 28, 2007.
-It was sold for £ 9M including premium, lot 55.
-Please watch the post sale video shared by Russia Today.
+It was sold for £ 9M, lot 55.

 This piece 27 cm high in closed position is made of solid silver enamelled in transparent pink on a guilloche background and weighs 3,645 g.
 To mark the hours, the lid opens to let rising a multicolored chantecler in enamelled gold set with small diamonds.
 For 15 seconds, the bird flaps its wings, sings while moving its head, opens and closes its beak and ends the movement by banging a bell before descending back to its original place.